 (c) Eligibility Conditions.
 In order to be eligible for coverage under our Insurance Program, the following conditions must be met:

 (d) Exclusions from Coverage.
 The following are not eligible for coverage: (i) loss due to theft (by the Service Provider or anyone else), (ii) personal injury to the Pet Owner, Service Provider, or anyone related to or living with the Pet Owner or Service Provider, or (iii) property damage to the Pet Owner’s own personal property caused by his or her pet.
+Other limitations may apply.

 8.4 General Limitations on Coverage.

 (a) If a Service Provider cedes care, custody or control of a pet to another person or party during the service period for a Booking, no coverage is available to that Service Provider under the Insurance Program for injuries to pets or damages that occur during the period in which care, custody or control was ceded.
-If, during the service period for a Booking, a Pet Owner instructs or otherwise causes a Service Provider to relinquish the Pet Owner's pet to a third party, coverage for injuries or damage during that Booking may be unavailable at Rover's option.
+If, during the service period for a Booking, a Pet Owner instructs or otherwise causes a Service Provider to relinquish the Pet Owner's pet to a third party, coverage for injuries or damage during that Booking may be unavailable.

 (b) Damages must have occurred during the scheduled start and end dates of a Booking accepted by the Service Provider and Pet Owner through the Rover.com Service prior to the day on which the damages occurred (note that damages sustained during a pre-Booking “meet & greet” are therefore not eligible for coverage).